ibc8/image-steganography/README.md

-# Что это?
+# What is it?
-Простой код для цифровой стеганографии изображений для скрытия текста, поддерживает все символы Юникода и работает с .png картинками с возможностью дальнейшего расширения до .jpg, .bpm и т. д.
+A simple code for digital image steganography to hide text, supports all Unicode characters and works with .png images with the possibility of further expansion to .jpg, .bpm, etc.
 ____
-# Как работать?
+# How to work?
-- ***index.js*** отвечает за кодирование
+- index.js is responsible for encoding
-- ***prefix.js*** отвечает за декодирование
+- the prefix.js is responsible for decoding
-- Также в репозитории есть input.png - можно заменить своей картинкой, именно здесь происходит добавление в картинку текста, output.png - картинка, появляющаяся после работы программы, там находится добавленный текст.
+- There is also an input.png in the repository - you can replace it with your own picture, this is where the text is added to the picture, output.png is the picture that appears after the program is running, the added text is there.
-# Как начать?
+# How do I get started?
-Введите команду ```npm i sharp```
+Enter the command ```npm i sharp```
-Введите команду ```node index.js```
+Enter the command ```node index.js```
-Введите команду ```node prefix.js```
+Enter the command ```node prefix.js```